Account information and tutorials for generating text originality reports for faculty using the iThenticate software.

 CUTLA created a set of iThenticate Guidelines to help faculty determine which software to use for a document and how to interpret and use the similarity report to improve written work.
 Please read the FAQ in order to determine whether using iThenticate or Turnitin best suits your needs.

 iThenticate accounts are limited to faculty and graduate students.

 Faculty can obtain an iThenticate account by emailing Gabby Bustamante in the Center for University Teaching, Learning, and Assessment at firstname.lastname@example.org.
 She will need your first and last name and your email address.

 Graduate students may submit a thesis or dissertation for review and can obtain an iThenticate account by emailing Adriene Lewis (email@example.com) or Jody Montgomery (firstname.lastname@example.org) in the Graduate School.
 They will need your first and last name and your email address.

 Please request an account a few days in advance of when you plan to begin submitting work.
 You may also want to provide time to familiarize yourself with the interface, set up the account, and learn about the process of uploading and analyzing files.

 iThenticate Training Resources on the Web

-iThenticate provides training webcasts, training videos, guides, and manuals.
-These aides can be accessed at iThenticate Training Resources.
+iThenticate provides training webcasts, training videos, guides, and manuals. iThenticate Training Resources

 More information about using iThenticate may be found on the iThenticate FAQ webpage.